Edrees1582/digital-business-card/README.md

-# First mini-project using react
+# First mini-project using react, also my first repository

 Based on React Course - Beginner's Tutorial for React JavaScript Library [2022] on YouTube by Bob Ziroll, Head of Education at Scrimba.